rritec/powerbi/Notebooks/PBI_04_03_Data Refresh in Power BI.md

 # Data Refresh
 ---

+1. What are the connection types?
+  - Import
+      - Today 10 rows available in the excel/sql server/oracle/teradata(on - Permise Datasets)
+      - you imported to PBI file
+      - Developed reports
+      - published report to power Bi service
+      - After one month  5 more records added to excel and 2 records of excel updated and 1 record of excel deleted.Now total number of records in excel is 14
+      - However if i go and run report in **power Bi service** ,iam seeing old data (10 rows).
+How to fix it?
+      -
+  - Direct Query
+  - Live
+  - Stream
+2. Power BI Service(Azure Cloud) Communicates On -Permise Datasets using ?
+  - Gateway
 ## What is an on-premises data gateway?
 - The on-premises data gateway acts as a bridge to provide quick and secure data transfer between on-premises data (data that isn't in the cloud) and several Microsoft cloud services.
 - These cloud services include Power BI, PowerApps, Power Automate, Azure Analysis Services, and Azure Logic Apps.